f8n/fnd-protocol-examples/README.md

 This uses the `test-mainnet-fork/helpers/getFoundationContracts.ts` helper file to get Typechain instances of each of the Foundation contracts, reading the addresses from our NPM package.

 We have also included helper functions such as `impersonate` to ease interacting with the fork.

+## Example scripts

+Some example scripts are included in the `scripts` directory to demonstrate various ways you may integrate with Foundation contracts or the data it logs on-chain.
+The `scripts/rpc` directory shows integrations using just an RPC endpoint such as Alchemy and the `scripts/subgraph` directory shows an alternative approach using our hosted subgraph instance.

+If you have a question on how to use the Foundation contracts, please post to the [discussions](https://github.com/f8n/fnd-protocol-examples/discussions) - maybe we could create another example script to help you and others.